Divis Tower: Dismantling of the post

 Following the IRA's statement that it was ending its armed campaign, the Army decided to dismantle the observation post, dubbed a 'spy' post by Sinn Féin.
 Removal of the observation post commenced on 2 August 2005.
 In 2009, the top two floors of the tower were reinstated as residential properties.
 As part of a £1.1 million refurbishment programme by the Northern Ireland Housing Executive, eight extra flats were provided.

 In popular culture

 Both Divis Tower and the former Divis Flats have featured in multiple works of popular culture.

 In films

-In the film '71, new recruits to the British Army, who are deployed in Belfast, are told to never enter Divis Flats.
-However, when a father and daughter find the protagonist lying unconscious in the street, injured by bomb shrapnel, they carry him to their home in Divis Flats and tend to his wounds.
+In the film '71, new recruits to the British Army, who are deployed in Belfast, are told never to enter Divis Flats.
+However, when a father and daughter find the protagonist lying unconscious in the street, injured by bomb shrapnel, they carry him to their home in the building and tend to his wounds.
 Only then do they realise he is a soldier, which presents problems for all three of them.

 In photography

-Divis Flats and Divis Tower feature in numerous iconic photographs of the Troubles in Northern Ireland.
+Divis Flats and Divis Tower feature in numerous photographs of the Troubles in Northern Ireland.